-This place is accessible off Kampala-Masaka Highway, a route to western Uganda.
+The crocodile farm is accessible off Kampala – Masaka Highway, a route to western Uganda.
 When you reach Buwama town, you will branch off from the main road and move 9 kilometres to reach the farm that serves both commercial and tourism purposes.
 This reptile farm is anticipated to host over 4000 crocodile species kept according to their age, size and sex.

-The farm is situated on great lake shores providing an opportunity for visitors to relax and enjoy the beach life full of water breeze.
+The farm is situated on Lake Victoria shores providing an opportunity for visitors to relax and enjoy the beach life full of water breeze.
 At this farm, there are some self-contained bandas, which can provide accommodation to the overnight visitors and excursionists.
 These accommodation bandas range from single to double bed facilities.

 Besides watching the crocodiles, the crocs farm has got other number of activities that are carried out at the site like as swimming, soccer, swinging, bird watching and nature walk around the place among others.
 The brave and non-nervous visitors may be given a chance to hold or lift up some baby crocodiles just to have a feel of these much feared reptiles when grown-up.

 Being off along Kampala-Masaka-Mbarara highway, the farm visit can be incorporated well in several Uganda safari packages for tourists going to visit some of the national parks in Western Uganda.
 These include Lake Mburo, Queen Elizabeth, Bwindi Forest and Mgahinga National Park plus a variety of attractions in the region.